ForAllOnes/Pwn_libc_seacher/README.md

 str_bin_sh_offset = ret['str_bin_sh']
 puts_addr = ret['puts']

-# the return value of searcher is a dict like this { 'func_name':offsets }
+Tips
-# func_name is encoded by unicode(which is returned from the website)
+the return value of searcher is a dict like this { 'func_name':offsets }
-# type(offsets) = int
+func_name is encoded by unicode(which is returned from the website) type(offsets) = int
-# the dict just containes the functions showed on the webpages.
+the dict just containes the functions showed on the webpages.

 enjoy !  (>_<)